The free and Open Source software created to help hospitals and health centers in the management of electronic medical records.

 01. It Is Free

-Open Hospital is licensed with GPLv3 and it’s open-source; it means that you may customize it for the specific needs of your project.
+Open Hospital is licensed with GPLv3 and it’s open-source; it means that you may customize or modify it for the specific needs of your project.

 02. It Is Easy to Install and Use